catseye/NaNoGenMo-Entries-2019/Anne of Green Garbles/README.md

 original languages.

-As a concrete example, if the Markov chain is obtained from analyzing _Anne of Green Gables_, and the regular grammar is one which describes some basic rules of punctuation in English writing, as shown below (in the form of the corresponding [finite automaton][]):
+As a concrete example, if the Markov chain is obtained from analyzing Lucy Maud Montgomery's _Anne of Green Gables_, and the regular grammar is one which describes some basic rules of punctuation in English writing, as shown below (in the form of the corresponding [finite automaton][]):

 ![Abbreviated diagram of punctuation automaton](images/narration-dialogue-parenthetical.png?raw=true)

-...then the resulting automaton is a Markov chain based on the word frequencies in _Anne of Green Gables_ but restricted to producing only those strings which correctly follow the given rules of punctuation.
+...then the resulting automaton is a Markov chain based on the word frequencies in _Anne of Green Gables_ but restricted to producing only those strings which correctly follow the given rules of punctuation, generating text from it produces paragraphs like

+> “Well now that was overcome it much, of it was redder,” said Miss Barry kept
+> the rake and starry eyes at the lane, the dismissal of being a middle of June
+> evening at once in from being something to nobody either question.
+“I was born
+> to the rest and good girl.” said.
+Once, with a boy at him on Anne’s
+> eager-looking, hunting out into the way—their brown beard which, one of the
+> tears and then to studying it, “Yes,” protested Anne walked home through the
+> self-haired Shirley at least.
+“This is the worst.”

 We might call the automaton resulting from this construction a "tagged Markov chain", because each token is tagged with the state of